Sampling random graph homomorphisms and applications to network data analysis: Introduction

-where $d$ in both sides denote a suitable distance metric between the observables and the networks, respectively. \end{description} An inequality of type \eqref{eq:stability_ineq} is called `stability inequality' for the observable $f(\G)$, which encodes the property that a small change in the network yields small change in the observable.
-In the context of asymmetric networks, several possible observables $f$ and a suitable metric are studied in \cite{samir-dn-1,samir-dn-2,samir-dowker,turner2019rips,samir-pph,samir-dgw-nets}.

-For instance, let $G=(V,E)$ be a finite simple graph and let $K_{3}$ be a triangle.
-Let us choose three nodes $x_{1},x_{2},x_{3}$ independently from $V$ uniformly at random, and define an observable $\mathtt{t}(K_{3},G)$, which is called the homomorphism density of $K_{3}$ in $G$, by
+\commHL{For an illustrative example,} let $G=(V,E)$ be a finite simple graph and let $K_{3}$ be a triangle.
+Choose three nodes $x_{1},x_{2},x_{3}$ independently from $V$ uniformly at random, and define an observable $\mathtt{t}(K_{3},G)$, which is called the homomorphism density of $K_{3}$ in $G$, by

 In words, this is the probability that three randomly chosen people from a social network are friends of each other.
 If we replace the triangle $K_{3}$ with an arbitrary simple graph $F$, a similar observable $\mathtt{t}(F,G)$ can be defined.
-Note that computing such observables can be done efficiently by repeated sampling and averaging.
-Moreover, a fundamental lemma due to Lov\'asz and Szegedy \cite{lovasz2006limits} asserts that the homomorphism densities are stable with respect to the cut distance between graphs (or graphons, in general):
+Note that computing such observables can be done by repeated sampling and averaging.
+Moreover, a fundamental lemma due to \cite{lovasz2006limits} asserts that the homomorphism densities are stable with respect to the cut distance between graphs (or graphons, in general):

 where $G_{1},G_{2}$ are simple graphs and $E_{F}$ is the set of edges in $F$.
 Hence by varying $F$, we obtain a family of observables that satisfy the computability and stability (note that we can absorb the constant $|E_{F}|$ into the cut distance $\delta_{\square}$).